Automatic Heap Layout Manipulation for Exploitation: Experiments and Evaluation

 \subsection{Threats to Validity}

-The results in our synthetic evaluation could be affected by our choice of source and destination sizes.
-There may be combinations of these that trigger pathological behaviour in the allocators we have evaluated that we are unaware of.
+The results on our synthetic benchmarks are impacted by our choice of source and destination sizes.
+There may be combinations of these that produce layout problems that are significantly more or less difficult to solve.
 A different set of starting sequences, or available interaction sequences may also impact the results.
-We have attempted to mitigate these issues by selecting a diverse set of sizes, capturing starting sequences from multiple programs and allowing the analysis engine to utilise only a minimal set of interaction sequences.
+We have attempted to mitigate these issues by selecting diverse sizes and starting sequences, and allowing the analysis engine to utilise only a minimal set of interaction sequences.

-Our non-synthetic results are affected by our choice of vulnerabilities and target data structures, and we could have inadvertently selected for cases that are outliers.
+Our results on \PHP are affected by our choice of vulnerabilities and target data structures, and we could have inadvertently selected for cases that are outliers.
 We have attempted to mitigate this possibility by utilising ten different target structures and vulnerabilities in three completely different sub-components of \PHP.

-The limitation of our evaluation to a language interpreter also poses a threat, as the available interaction sequences may differ when other classes of target program are considered.
+The restriction of our evaluation to a language interpreter also poses a threat if considering generalisability, as the available interaction sequences may differ in other classes of software.
 We have attempted to mitigate this threat by limiting the interaction sequences used to those that contain an allocation of a size equal to one of the allocation sizes found in the sequences which allocate the source and destination.